FionaGuerin/plantestic/README.md

 Teamwork, especially with multiple teams, causes interface errors.
 For example, subsystems of the same product may use conflicting technologies or conflicting data formats.

-Our code generator detects deviations at an early stage:
+Our test case generator detects deviations at an early stage:
-The code generator derives Java code directly from the specification.
+The test case generator derives test cases directly from the specification.
-If the implementation and the generated code produce the same output from the same inputs, then the implementation fulfills the specification.
+If the implementation fulfills these test cases, then the implementation fulfills the specification.
-If the implementation and the generated code do not produce the same output from the same inputs, the implementation deviates from the specification.
+If the implementation does not fulfill these test cases, the implementation deviates from the specification.
-With our code generator, developers can quickly uncover inconsistencies, fix them, and save costs.
+With our test case generator, developers can quickly uncover inconsistencies, fix them, and save costs.

 # Conventions
 ## Repository language